 What is our vision for the Noosa Estuary?

 Our vision is for a clean and productive Noosa River estuary.
 An estuary that is home to vibrant, living, oyster-dominated ecosystems.
 Oyster ecosystems provide abundant fish and a rich diversity of life for the benefit of nature and the Noosa community.

 What is the Noosa Oyster Ecosystem Restoration Project?

 Noosa is one of Australia’s most desirable holiday and living destinations.
-Noosa known for its beautiful beaches, bays, river and accessible national parks, but not for its oyster beds.
-Over 100 years ago, oyster beds thrived in the Noosa River estuary.
+Noosa known for its beautiful beaches, bays, river and accessible national parks, but not for its oyster reefs.
+Over 100 years ago, oyster reefs thrived in the Noosa River estuary.
 They were of immense social and cultural importance for generations of Kabi Kabi People and an economic resource for early European settlers to the region.

 By the early 1900s, changing land and river use practices in the Noosa catchment disrupted ecological processes.
-This ultimately lead to the collapse of the oyster beds.
-Today, Noosa’s oyster beds are functionally extinct and unable to restore themselves.
+This ultimately lead to the collapse of the oyster reefs.
+Today, Noosa’s oyster reefs are functionally extinct and unable to restore themselves.
 The surviving oysters we see attached to pylons, rock walls and jetties, are not complex ecosystems.

 The Noosa community prides itself on caring for the environment.
 Being part of a community program that strives to do more, and with its deep connection to the natural environment gives this project a high likelihood of success.
 A deeply imbedded local passion and spirit means there is a will to support good work and to be at the cutting edge of environmental management.